ministryofjustice/security-guidance/BuildEnvironment.md

 2. Wait for the IDE to start.
 Accept the default workspace for now.
 3. Click the Help menu, and select the Install New Software option.
 4. In the Available Software window, select the Work with drop-down.
 Choose `--All available sites`.
-5. In the filter text box, type XML <enter> This will filter the available software and show you the packages that mention XML in some way.
+5. In the filter text box, type `XML <enter>` This will filter the available software and show you the packages that mention XML in some way.
 6. Scroll down the list to find 'Programming Languages', and select the 'Eclipse XML Editors and Tools' package.
 Don't worry about the version number; it'll always be the latest version.
-7. Click Next>.
+7. Click `Next>`.
 8. The Install Details window lets you check which package(s) are about to be installed.
-Click Next>.
+Click `Next>`.
-9. On the Review Licenses window, review and understand the licenses, then check the 'I accept...' option.
-Click Finish.
+9. On the Review Licenses window, review and understand the licenses, then check the `I accept...` option.
+Click `Finish`.
 10. Wait for a short time while the package(s) download and install.
 You are then asked to restart the IDE to apply the software update.
-Click Restart Now.
+Click `Restart Now`.
-11. To exit the IDE, click the File menu then select the Exit option.
+11. To exit the IDE, click the `File` menu then select the `Exit` option.

 ## Installing a markdown editor

 1. Start the IDE.
 2. Click the Help menu, and select the Eclipse Marketplace option.
-3. In the Find box, type `markdown` and click the <Enter> key.
+3. In the Find box, type `markdown` and click the `<Enter>` key.
 4. Find the `Markdown Text Editor` in the list of packages.
 Click `Install`.
 5. Accept the License agreement, then click Finish.
 6. This is a package from the marketplace, so a warning appears.
 Click Install anyway.